-Tides Exercise - Biology 317 - Field Marine Biology (Due on Canvas before noon or else as hard copy by Friday, Feb.
-2, 2024, at beginning when we meet at 1 pm at Cabrillo Marine Aquarium - 10 pts.)
+Tides Exercise - Biology 317 - Field Marine Biology (Due on Friday at Cabrillo Marine Aquarium Feb.
+12, 2025 at beginning of class - 10 pts.)

 It will be necessary for you to either print this page out in order to draw tide diagrams, also printing out a blank piece of graph paper (see step 3).
-You can do this all electronically but I still want you to hand in a printed final version of your completed assignment to me on Feb.
-2.
+Alternatively, you can scan your hand- or tablet-drawn answers and turn it in electronically before class on Feb.
+12.

 This exercise introduces a phenomenon central to our course: the tides.
 Answer the following questions, using the tide table linked for: LA Tides monthly calendar.
 (Tips: You can always find this same link at the top of our Course home page and consider bookmarking this link in your web browser!).
 Note also that I might include a question on our first midterm exam that will challenge you to accurately draw at least one tidal cycle, including drawing the cycle and labeling both y- and x-axes (tidal height in feet and hours of at least one day, respectively) appropriately.
 You have been warned.

-Note that you can select the month displayed, which is important below for comparing the first two Fridays of our semester.
+Note that you can select the month displayed, which is important below for comparing the first two Fridays of February during our semester.

-1. In the tide table linked above, find and list the times (AM/PM or 24-hour format) and tidal heights (in feet) for the four high or low tides for the 1st Friday of the semester.
-Repeat for the 2nd Friday of the semester.
+1. In the tide table linked above, find and list the times (AM/PM or 24-hour format) and tidal heights (in feet) for the four high or low tides for the 1st Friday of February 2025.
+Repeat for the 2nd Friday of February 2025.

 1st Friday: a)____:____ _________ft. b)____:____ _________ft. c)____:____ _________ft. d)____:____ _________ft.